marionbarker/loopdocs/docs/faqs/FAQs.md

 No. Loop is not available for download.
 You must build your own Loop app.
 Loop app will not be available in the Apple App store because that would be distribution of a medical device, and we are not in that "business".
 You can build yourself, but we are not distributors.

-Don't worry though, building your Loop app is straightforward.
-Each step is found in these docs.
+Each step needed to successfully build your Loop app is found in these docs.
 The harder part will be having the patience to read all the documents before you start.
 New Loop users are so excited to get started that they skip reading all the great info that these docs contain.
-So, as you begin the build...please include time to read the documents that follow what happens AFTER you successfully build your Loop app.
+So, as you begin the build...please include time to read the documents that follow what happens **after** you successfully build your Loop app.

 If you have any questions, use the [Search](../index.md#how-to-use-these-docs) feature to find topics in LoopDocs.